newrelic/infrastructure-agent/docs/README.md

 ### `newrelic-infra`

 This binary owns the whole agent runtime.
 It can be triggered in stand-alone mode if reload/restart features are not required.

 ### `newrelic-infra-ctl`

 This is the CLI control command to communicate with the agent daemon.

-## Runtime
+## Runtime steps

 There's three different runtime steps: